fcecin/amm/docs/multi_swap.md

 ## Check multi-swap report

-The procedure for checking the report is the same as described for the AMM Swap in the previous section.
+The procedure for checking the report is the same as described for the AMM Swap in the previous section: just click on the trade history icon at the top right of the page and locate your multi-swap transfer order.
 Here is the report from the multi-swap example:

 ![](fig/mswap_report.png)